How to Improve Emotional Intelligence

 Emotional self-awareness is the foundation of emotional intelligence.
 You can’t improve emotional intelligence without having a good relationship with yourself first.
 It all starts with you.

-What are the characteristics of a person with high emotional intelligence?
+Here are three characteristics of a person with high emotional intelligence:

 - They feel happier and more optimistic.